ocdtrekkie/HAController/README.md

 * modGlobal mostly just hangs onto stuff that needs to be accessible to the whole program.
 * modPersons contains functions for managing users and contacts.
 * modRandom generates random numbers and can optionally query Random.org for true random results.
-* modScheduler handles code that schedules events.
-(Currently using Quartz.NET)

 The following modules function optionally and add features:
 * modDreamCheeky supports the Dream Cheeky Big Red Button and WebMail Notifier devices.